ronkybabe/AirBnB_clone/tests/readme.md

-## this contains all of my unit tests that ive performed
+## this contains all of the unit tests that have been performed
 > contributed by <boyelanrewaju@gmail.com> and <>